cmu-sei/crucible/docs/blueprint/index.md

 ### Blueprint Landing Page

 The landing page of Blueprint provides a variety of interaction modalities for exercises, tailored according to the permissions assigned to each user.
-The functionalities accessible are as follows:
+The functionalities available are as follows:

 ![Blueprint Landing Page OE](../assets/img/blueprintLandingPage.png)